The Ultimate Long-Distance Moving Checklist (8 Weeks to Move-In)

 - Record meter readings and lock up the old home

-- Confirm the inventory and paperwork before the truck departs
+- Check the inventory against what’s loaded before the truck departs

 How do you settle in after the move?